Sherwood Anderson

 Sherwood Anderson (September 13, 1876 – March 8, 1941) was an American novelist and short story writer, known for subjective and self-revealing works.
 Self-educated, he rose to become a successful copywriter and business owner in Cleveland and Elyria, Ohio.
 In 1912, Anderson had a nervous breakdown that led him to abandon his business and family to become a writer.

 At the time, he moved to Chicago and was eventually married three additional times.
 His most enduring work is the short-story sequence Winesburg, Ohio, which launched his career.
 Throughout the 1920s, Anderson published several short story collections, novels, memoirs, books of essays, and a book of poetry.
-Though his books sold reasonably well, his only bestseller was Dark Laughter (1925), a novel inspired by Anderson's time in New Orleans during the 1920s.
+Though his books sold reasonably well, his only bestseller was Dark Laughter (1925), a novel inspired by Anderson's time in the American army in Cuba, his residing in New Orleans during the 1920s, his employment as a factory worker and in advertising, and his life in the small-town midwest.
+Dark Laughter remains of contemporary interest with its Joyce-influenced shifting points of view.

 Early life

 Sherwood Berton Anderson was born on September 13, 1876, at 142 S. Lafayette Street in Camden, Ohio, a farming town with a population of around 650 (according to the 1870 census).
 He was the third of seven children born to Emma Jane (née Smith) and former Union soldier and harness-maker Irwin McLain Anderson.
 Considered reasonably well-off financially, Anderson's father was seen as an up-and-comer by his Camden contemporaries, but the family left town just before Sherwood's first birthday.
 Reasons for the departure are uncertain; most biographers note rumors of debts incurred by either Irwin or his brother Benjamin.
 The Andersons headed north to Caledonia by way of a brief stay in a village of a few hundred called Independence (now Butler).
 Four or five years were spent in Caledonia, years that formed Anderson's earliest memories.
 This period later inspired his semi-autobiographical novel Tar: A Midwest Childhood (1926).
 In Caledonia Anderson's father began drinking excessively, which led to financial difficulties, eventually causing the family to leave the town.

 With each move, Irwin Anderson's prospects dimmed; while in Camden he was the proprietor of a successful shop and could employ an assistant, but by the time the Andersons finally settled down in Clyde, Ohio, in 1884, Irwin could get work only as a hired man to harness manufacturers.
 That job was short-lived, and for the rest of Sherwood Anderson's childhood, his father barely supported the family as an occasional sign-painter and paperhanger, while his mother took in washing to make ends meet.
 Partly as a result of these misfortunes, young Sherwood became adept at finding various odd jobs to help his family, earning the nickname "Jobby".